Why Traditional Dictation Software For Medical Professionals Misses The Mark

 Rather than completely solving for the inefficiencies of medical documentation, dictation software replaces one administrative task (typing notes) with another (editing & summarizing dictation).
 While this may save some clinicians a bit of time, many still find themselves making the choice between efficiency and patient care.
 Here’s why.

 Dictation software has brought about a number of improvements to the medical documentation process.
-Rather than typing away at a computer, doctors are freed up to interact face-to-face with their patients – which we know to be critical for building trust and rapport.
-Additionally, the act of dictating rather than typing notes can save a chunk of time: for most of us, it is easier to dictate your thoughts and make edits later than to summarize your jumble of thoughts into succinct notes all at once.
+Rather than typing away at a computer, doctors can interact face-to-face with patients – which we know to be critical for building trust and rapport.
+Additionally, the act of dictating rather than typing notes can save a chunk of time: for many clinicians, it’s much easier to dictate thoughts and make edits later than to summarize encounters and produce succinct notes all at once.

 Dictating Notes In-Appointment Interrupts Natural Conversation